why Ardelyx Inc. [ARDX] is a Good Choice for Investors After New Price Target of $5.52

 How has ARDX stock performed recently?

-Ardelyx Inc. [ARDX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.85.
-With this latest performance, ARDX shares gained by 15.81% in over the last four-week period, additionally plugging by 319.77% over the last 6 months – not to mention a rise of 278.75% in the past year of trading.
+Ardelyx Inc. [ARDX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 15.83.
+With this latest performance, ARDX shares gained by 17.09% in over the last four-week period, additionally plugging by 292.68% over the last 6 months – not to mention a rise of 299.45% in the past year of trading.

 Ardelyx Inc. [ARDX]: Deeper insight into the fundamentals